trusche/httplog/README.md

 ### Known Issues

-*   When using open-uri, the reading of the HTTP response body is deferred, so it is not available for logging.
+*   When using OpenURI, the reading of the HTTP response body is deferred, so it is not available for logging.
 This will be noted in the logging statement:

         D, [2012-11-21T15:09:03.547005 #6857] DEBUG -- : [httplog] Connecting: localhost